 The curriculum includes coursework in topics such as legal aspects, grant writing, and emergency management.
-Electives hone in on specific issues in homeland security, including domestic terrorism and international terrorism.
+Electives focus on specific issues in homeland security, including domestic terrorism and international terrorism.
 This homeland security degree focuses on justice administration, preparing students for employment in various federal agencies.
 Past graduates have gone on to work for Immigrations and Customs Enforcement, the Transportation Security Administration, the Federal Emergency Management Agency, and Citizenship and Immigration Services.

 As a private college, MC does not distinguish between in–state and out–of–state students, charging all learners the same per–credit tuition rate.
 All prospective students must submit a statement of purpose, three letters of recommendation, and transcripts demonstrating a 3.0 GPA.
 Students with a GPA below 3.0 may still receive admission with outstanding GRE scores.
 Applicants should also have completed undergraduate coursework in the social sciences.

 15. St. John’s University